Is therapy right for me?

 Do you accept insurance?
 How does insurance work?

-I accept some insurance.
+I am a provider on a limited number of insurance panels.
 To determine if you have mental health coverage, the first thing you should do is check with your insurance carrier.
 Check your coverage carefully and find the answers to the following questions:

 - Do I have mental health benefits?